ibmresearchuk/node-red-node-openwhisk/README.md

 ## Install

-Run the following command in the user directory of your Node-RED install.
+Either use the EDitor - Menu - Manage Palette - Install option, or run the following command in the user directory of your Node-RED install.
 This is usually `~/.node-red`.

 ```
 npm install node-red-node-openwhisk